PeanutFIsh/PC-9000/README.md

 News
 -----
+   - In J-101, a new tool in BETA that may replace bootmaker on the PC-9100, called Phonics Utility :
+      - PhonicsBASIC BIOS Programming Tool
+      - Boot sequence manager.
+      - Boot manager.
+      - I'm not sure if i will do it sepratly from bootmaker, or include the boot file maker feature directly in Phonics Utility.
+   - J-101 Development started!
+Here is the BETA features for this version :
+      - Modifiable BIOS
+      - Pipe DOS 3 BETA.
+      - HDD Simulation.
+      - New Edition program that may replace bootmaker, Phonics Utility
+      - 95Basic II ALPHA.
+Includes file managing and more commands.
+      - PipeBASIC 0.1
    - Project HTML 9000 Log, project just started :
       - I'm starting programming the engine in JavaScript in Dreamweaver!
    - BRAND NEW UPDATES INCOMING! :